qbicsoftware/sample-notificator-cli/README.md

 This CLI is intended to search the database for projects (samples of a project) that have received a new status.
 This is only done for the current day the tool is executed.

-People who are subscribed to be notified about their projects' changes will be notified via email.
+People who are subscribed are notified about their projects' changes will be notified via email.
 This service creates the messages and sends them.

 ## Usage